 Why I don't Want My Business to Be Like Amazon

 I love eavesdropping.
-I love hear snippets of what others do for a living, their problems, things that bring them joy.
+I love hearing snippets of what others do for a living, their problems, things that bring them joy.

 Today I was sitting at a coffee shop and couldn't help but listen to 3 men next to me having a business meeting.

-These words are all things I think about for Ellery but the way I think about them are so different.
+These words are all things I think about for Ellery but the way I think about them is so different.

 I think about shipping and try to expedite it as fast as I can because I personally love getting mail and I offer free local delivery because I know that paying for shipping can add up.

 I think about inventory ramifications in that I store all of it in my 450 sq ft apartment and have a tiny car so everything for shows has to be able to fit in my Yaris.

 I think about different models in that what products work best for online sales vs pop-ups and what new things to add to the shop that you all will love.

 But one thing I never think about is Amazon.

 Sorry guys, but I want Ellery to have NOTHING in common with Amazon.